BryceHQ/es3ify-webpack-plugin/README.md

 es3ify-webpack-plugin
 =====================

-[es3ify-loader](https://github.com/sorrycc/es3ify-loader) is better.
+[es3ify-loader](https://github.com/sorrycc/es3ify-loader) is better,  [For detail.](https://github.com/BryceHQ/es3ify-webpack-plugin/issues/5).
 You should use it.

 -------------
 A simple webpack plugin to es3ify your code for old versions of ie, such as ie8.